Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Marginal Zone Lymphoma

-The safety of BRUKINSA was evaluated in 88 patients with previously treated MZL in two single-arm clinical studies, BGB-3111-214 and BGB-3111-AU-003 [see Clinical Studies].
+The safety of BRUKINSA was evaluated in 88 patients with previously treated MZL in two single-arm clinical studies, BGB-3111-214 and BGB-3111-AU-003 [see Clinical Studies (14.3)].
 The trials required an absolute neutrophil count ≥1 × 109/L, platelet count ≥50 or ≥75 × 109/L and adequate hepatic function and excluded patients requiring a strong CYP3A inhibitor or inducer.
 Patients received BRUKINSA 160 mg twice daily (97%) or 320 mg once daily (3%).
-The median age in both studies combined was 70 years (range: 37 to 95), 52% were male, 64% were White, and 19% were Asian.
-Most patients (92%) had an ECOG performance status of 0 to 1.
-Eighty percent received BRUKINSA for 6 months or longer, and 67% received treatment for more than one year.

-Two fatal adverse reactions (2.3%) occurred within 30 days of the last dose of BRUKINSA, including myocardial infarction and a Covid-19.related death.
+Two fatal adverse reactions (2.3%) occurred within 30 days of the last dose of BRUKINSA, including myocardial infarction and a Covid-19–related death.

 Serious adverse reactions occurred in 40% of patients.
 The most frequent serious adverse reactions were pyrexia (8%) and pneumonia (7%).